52 Hike Challenge community member @nateintheclouds camping in an REI tent at Yosemite National Park

 #8.
 Light & Illumination

 If you’re camping overnight or hiking in the dark, be sure to bring the appropriate light sources.
-All you night hikers, always bring a flashlight, headlamp, or both.
+All you night hikers, always bring a flashlight or headlamp and extra batteries!
+Make sure that all your equipment has a set of working batteries in them before you head out so that your supply of extra batteries doesn't dwindle fast.

 If you’re pitching a tent, you can even get a camping bulb that doubles as an SOS signal.
 Not only will it light up your tent, but it can also assist you in emergencies.
 Pretty cool, right?